 We will ask to review your organization's information to make a determination of client acceptance and a fee quote.
 This would include reviewing an organization's financial data and, possibly, your QuickBooks file.
 For audit engagements, we would need to make an initial inquiry to the prior audit firm.

-We are accepting clients that require audits under Generally Accepted Government Auditing Standards (i.e. "Yellow Book” audits) but are not accepting clients that have section A-133 requirements at this time.
+We are not accepting clients that require audits under Generally Accepted Government Auditing Standards (i.e. "Yellow Book” audits) or section A-133 requirements at this time.
 We treat each year as a separate engagement.
 Organizations have the option of choosing a different firm annually and we reserve the right to disengage from future work.